Postoperative pulmonary complications (PCCs) occur as frequently as cardiac complications during noncardiac related surgeries.

 A trial involving a small number of patients (n=40) compared patients undergoing surgery for abdominal surgery without any prior lung disease.
 All patients received the same recruitment maneuvers going into surgery and were extubated without any change to PEEP or fractional inspired oxygen tension.2

-However, during the surgery, the patients were divided into two categories – one group was ventilated with 4 cm H2O PEEP and the other was ventilated with PEEP settings that “resulted in the least collapse and least overdistention”.
-This setting was determined by using electrical impedance tomography.2
+However, during the surgery, the patients were divided into two categories — one group was ventilated with 4 cm H2O PEEP and the other was ventilated with PEEP settings that “resulted in the least collapse and least overdistention.”
+This setting was determined by using electrical impedance tomography.

-Within 30-60 minutes of extubation, each patient had a chest CT performed and those with the personalized PEEP settings had:2
+Within 30-60 minutes of extubation, each patient underwent a chest CT.
+Those who received personalized PEEP settings showed:2

 • Lower intraoperative driving pressure